Javedom/FinnishVoiceAssistant/Readme.md

 # Finnish Voice Assistant

 A versatile voice-controlled assistant for Windows that understands natural Finnish commands, with advanced intent recognition and system control capabilities.
+Also can just chat with user.

 ## Features